madiyarzm/don-t-die-ai/README.md

-# Don't Die AI: Preventing Party and Street Drug Overdose
+# Don't Die AI: Preventing Party and Street Drug Overdose using AI-chatbot

 Welcome to the repository for Don't Die AI, an application aimed at combating the critical issue of party and street drug overdoses.
 Our mission is to provide a user-friendly tool that could potentially save lives during critical situations.